 Prominent Toledo architect E.O.Falls designed a Queen Anne-style building with multiple dormers, towers, and turrets, planning the hotel’s facade to create a favorable impression as tourists approached the hotel via steamer and could see the buildings from two miles away.

-The Feick Construction Company of Sandusky continued working on the hotel through the next the next few years, and even as work continued very slowly as costs mounted, people remained optimistic about the hotel and believed in its potential to provide a real boon to Put-in-Bay’s tourism industry and the island economy in general.
+The Feick Construction Company of Sandusky continued working on the hotel through the next few years, and even as work continued very slowly as costs mounted, people remained optimistic about the hotel and believed in its potential to provide a real boon to Put-in-Bay’s tourism industry and the island economy in general.

-Rumors persisted about the hotel project’s lack of economic viability as sales for lots to build small private cottages to surround the hotel faltered.
+Rumors persisted about the hotel project’s lack of economic viability as sales for lots to build small private cottages and rental homes to surround the hotel faltered.

 The hotel finally opened to great fanfare on July 29, 1892, even as some workers continued putting the finishing touches on some of the hotel’s interior.

-Two hundred overnight guests arrived and tables were set for a fancy dress dinner expected to draw 500 guests.
+Two hundred overnight guests arrived at South Bass Island and tables were set for a fancy dress dinner expected to draw 500 guests.

-The hotel consisted of a main building that had 625 guest rooms, 80 with a bath room.
+The hotel consisted of the main building that had 625 guest rooms, 80 with a bathroom.
 The building’s rectangular shape measured 600 feet wide by 300 feet deep and surrounded an inner courtyard.
-The building had three elevators, bell boy stations on each floor, steam heating and incandescent lights.
+The building had three elevators, bell boy stations on each floor, steam heating, and incandescent lights.

 Another building connected to the main building housed the main dining room, a smaller dining area, kitchen, and servant’s rooms.
 The two dining rooms could both serve up to 1,200 guests at one time.

-Hundreds of attentive maids, waiters and bell hops awaited Hotel Victory guests and hotel amenities included private parlors, wine cellars, shops, a greenhouse, photo darkroom, barber shop, ice cream parlor, a billiard room, and a newsstand made this a sought after getaway.
+Hundreds of attentive maids, waiters, and bellhops awaited Hotel Victory guests and hotel amenities included private parlors, wine cellars, shops, a greenhouse, photo darkroom, barbershop, ice cream parlor, a billiard room, and a newsstand made this a sought after getaway.

 Statistics held a strong fascination for consumers at the Hotel Victory opening, and the hotel owners listed some especially impressive stats regarding the construction of the hotel.
 The Put-in-Bay Hotel Victory, at the time of its 1892 opening had:

 – one mile of hallway carpeting,